akazukin5151/approportionment/README.md

 - Total marks is the number of votes times the number of candidates
 - All voters rank all candidates, so every vote has a mark for every candidate
 - This metric is here as a reminder that STV potentially looks at a single vote multiple times, so the number of candidates are as important as the number of voters
-- All except 10,000 voters 7 candidates are ran with intrinsics with target-cpu=native

 # Other findings